Promising targeted therapy for tough brain cancers moves forward

 Summary

-This study tests a drug called Lutathera in children and young adults (ages 4 to 39) with brain tumors that have come back or are growing despite treatment.
+This study is testing a drug called Lutathera in children and young adults (ages 4 to 39) whose brain tumors have come back or are growing despite treatment.
 The drug delivers radiation directly to tumor cells that show up on a special PET scan.
-Up to 4 doses are given over 8 months to see if it is safe and can slow tumor growth.
+The goal is to find the safest dose and see if it can slow tumor growth.

 Disclaimer Read more